powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 )
 ```

-* The `attachmentDirectory`, specifies where local attachment
+* The `attachmentsDirectory`, specifies where local attachment
   files should be stored.
 This directory needs to be provided to the constructor.
 On Android
   `"${applicationContext.filesDir.canonicalPath}/attachments"` is a good choice.
 * The `remoteStorage` is responsible for connecting to the attachments backend.
 See the